uviclibraries/onboarding/3-3D Printing.md

     - Rotate pieces to position them at the optimal orientation!
     - Google is also a great tool!

-8. Optional: open and get familiar with **MakerBot** software.
-The Makerbot printer is older and lower quality so it is generally only used at high volume times.
+8. Optional: open and get familiar with **BambuStudio** software.
+BambuStudio is the slicing software used with Franziska, our Bambu printer.
+The interface is fairly similar to Cura's, but taking some time to get familiar with it will be a benefit.
+It has more advanced options than Cura, such as the ability to 'paint' supports onto the model.

+**Note** We also have a Makerbot printer.
+It is semi-retired, and is typically only used for demonstrations at tabling events.

 9. Practical training:
     - practise sending a file to 3D print